EngineHub/WorldGuard/README.txt

     the server when s/he logs in, the other player will be kicked with an informative message.
 The inventory will have been saved before the new session starts.

-- blacklist-log-console (def. true)
-    For log actions, print to console as well.

-- blacklist-log-file (no default)
-    File to log to.
-Log files are automatically rotated based on size, and you can use these patterns in the path:
-        %t the system temporary directory
-        %h the value of the "user.home" system property
-        %g the generation number to distinguish rotated logs
-        %u a unique number to resolve conflicts
-        %% translates to a single percent sign "%" There is no way to put the date in the filename or rotate by date.

-- blacklist-log-file-limit (def.
-5242880)
-    Size in bytes before the log file is rotated.

-- blacklist-log-file-count (def.
-10)
-    Number of log files to keep in rotation at maximum.

 - block-tnt (def. false)
     Block TNT explosions.
 TNT will still explode client-side but the blocks will be "restored" in a few seconds afterwards.

 - block-lighter (def. false)
     Block flint and steel fires.
 Those with access to the commands /uselighter or /lighter can bypass this. /uselighter is not a real